pagkly/Zed/Investopedia3/Weighted Average Maturity (WAM) Definition.md

 ## Understanding Weighted Average Maturity

 WAM is calculated by computing the percentage value of each mortgage or debt instrument in the portfolio.
-The number of months or years until the bond’s [maturity](https://www.investopedia.com/terms/m/maturity.asp) is multiplied by each percentage, and the sum of the subtotals equals the weighted average maturity of the bonds in the portfolio.
+The number of months or years until the bond’s [[maturity]](https://www.investopedia.com/terms/m/maturity.asp) is multiplied by each percentage, and the sum of the subtotals equals the weighted average maturity of the bonds in the portfolio.

-WAM is used as a tool to manage bond portfolios and to assess the performance of portfolio managers.
-[Mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp), for example, offer bond portfolios with a variety of WAM guidelines, and a fund portfolio may have a WAM as short as five years or as long as 30 years.
+WAM is used as a tool to manage bond portfolios and to assess the performance of portfolio managers. [[Mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp), for example, offer bond portfolios with a variety of WAM guidelines, and a fund portfolio may have a WAM as short as five years or as long as 30 years.
 The investor can choose a bond fund that matches a particular investing time frame.
 The fund’s investment objective includes a benchmark, such as a bond index, and the benchmark portfolio’s WAM is available for investors and portfolio managers.
 A portfolio manager’s investment performance is judged based on the rate of return and the WAM on the fund’s bond portfolio.

 [Bond laddering](https://www.investopedia.com/terms/b/bondladdering.asp) is an investment strategy that involves purchasing bonds with different maturity dates, which means that the dollars in the portfolio are returned to the investor at different points over time.
 A laddering strategy allows the owner to reinvest bond maturity proceeds at current interest rates over time, which reduces the risk of reinvesting the entire portfolio when interest rates are low.
 Bond laddering helps an income-oriented investor maintain a reasonable interest rate on a bond portfolio, and these investors use WAM to assess the portfolio.